amapara27/ML-models/README.md

 # linear-regression-models

-All of the linear regression models that I have developed are in this repository.
+All of the linear regression models that I have developed, along with the used datasets are in this repository.